Colmán of Cloyne: Extant verse

 His surviving verses date from the period 565 and 604, and are among the earliest examples of Irish writing in the Latin alphabet.
 He is commonly thought to have composed Luin oc laib, a poem in praise of Domnall mac Muirchertaig (d.
 566?), king of Tara and another poem on the death of Áed Sláine (d.
 604), king of the UÍ Néill.
 The latter poem has not survived complete.

 Veneration

-He died on 24 November (his subsequent feastday), circa 600, and his probable place of burial is Cloyne, where he may have left a school of poetry in existence.
+He died on 24 November (his subsequent feast day), circa 600, and his probable place of burial is Cloyne, where he may have left a school of poetry in existence.
 The calendars are unanimous in dating his death on 24 November, now his feast day.
-Patron Saint of the Diocese of Cloyne and of its cathedral in Cóbh.
+Patron saint of the Diocese of Cloyne and its cathedral in Cóbh.

-A different Saint Colman is also venerated on the same day, as recorded by Saint Aengus in his "Felire": – Mac Lenine the most excellent With Colman of Duth-chuilleann.
-Saint Colman lived in a time for which we have very little written history.
-The received picture of Colman Mac Leinin comes to us from nineteenth and twentieth century Hagiographies.
+A different Colman is also venerated on the same day, as recorded by Aengus in his "Felire": – Mac Lenine the most excellent With Colman of Duth-chuilleann.
+Colman lived in a time for which we have very little written history.
+The received picture of Colman Mac Leinin comes to us from nineteenth and twentieth-century Hagiographies.